 Plant your seeds immediately for the best germination rate

 » Your seeds might arrive with some mold on them, since they are sent moist.
-If they have mold, simply rub it off on a wet towel.
-A little mold on them will not affect germination.
+Simply rub off any mold on a wet towel, or carefully rinse them in water.

 Use small pots or cups that have drainage holes.
 They should be at least 2 inches (6 cm) tall.

 For soil, use a well draining mix.
 I use a mix of 1 part coco fiber to 1 part perlite (use small- or medium-size perlite, not large chunks).
 An alternate mix is 2 parts quality potting soil to 1 part perlite.
 Don't add lime to the mix.